-The Book Group at Byrd’s Books meets each month from 7:30 – 9:00 p.m. on the the third Thursday of each month.
+Our Book Group at Byrd’s Books meets each month on a Thursday from 7:30 – 9:00 p.m. each month (see calendar).
 For information call: 203-730-2973.
 Any cancellations due to weather will be posted on our website and our Facebook page.

 June 26th (note date change) Book Group pick: Tenth of December by George Saunders

 NATIONAL BOOK AWARD FINALIST – NAMED ONE OF THE TEN BEST BOOKS OF THE YEAR BY “THE NEW YORK TIMES BOOK REVIEW”

 About the book: Writing brilliantly and profoundly about class, sex, love, loss, work, despair, and war, Saunders cuts to the core of the contemporary experience.
 These stories take on the big questions and explore the fault lines of our own morality, delving into the questions of what makes us good and what makes us human.

 One of the most important and blazingly original writers of his generation, George Saunders is an undisputed master of the short story, and “Tenth of December” is his most honest, accessible, and moving collection yet.

 July 17th Book Group pick: Mr. Penumbra’s 24-Hour Bookstore by Robin Sloan

 The Great Recession has shuffled Clay Jannon out of his life as a San Francisco webdesign drone — and serendipity sheer curiosity and the ability to climb a ladder like a monkey has landed him a new job working the night shift at Mr Penumbra’s 24 Hour Bookstore.
 After just a few days on the job Clay finds that this store is even more curious than the name suggests.